voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 | Command formats | The application shall prompt for input after each set. |

 ### 3.2 Functions <a name="3.2-functions" />
+This is how the myJym app will handled the processing of the needed inputs and how it creates and generates the needed outputs:
 #### 3.2.1 Gym Map Functions <a name="3.2.1-gym-map-functions" /> <!--Group 2-->
 | Gym Map                                      |                                                                                                                                                                                                                                                                                                                                                                                                |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|